 -

-The “Set It and Forget It” Syndrome: Teams spend hours crafting perfect OKRs in a spreadsheet, close the document, and don’t look at it again until the end of the quarter.
-By then, it is too late.
-OKRs must be integrated into weekly team meetings.
+Set it and forget it.
+Teams spend hours crafting perfect OKR in a spreadsheet, close the document, and don’t look at it again until the end of the quarter.
+By then, it’s too late.
+OKR has to live in your weekly team meeting.

 -